helf-charles/SubsetSumService/README.md

 negative integers, the application can't handle lists for which X * Y > 144.
 Lists that surpass this limit run the risk of resulting in HTTP Request Timeouts.
 For reference, a list I generated where X = 12 and Y = 10 generated a response JSON of about 1.9MB, consisting of over 75,000 lines of text.

+# How To Use This Application

+At present, the front-end GUI is nonfunctional.
+The hope is to eventually provide a simple interface through which casual users could interact with this service.
+For the time being, though, it works exclusively through HTTP calls.

+First, this application must be installed locally and set running via IDE of your choice.

+Once this is handled, the local machine will then be able to accept HTTP calls.
+Using any kind of HTTP request tool (such as Postman), send a POST request to "localhost:9001/subsetSum".
+An example JSON body is given in the project's root directory.
+Simply sending a properly formatted POST request will result in a response JSON consisting of all the possible summations that meet the requirements set.